Skip to main content

 Last updated on 3 min read

-Fuse TV broadcasts on channels like Sling TV, FuboTV, Philo, and DirecTV Stream, but availability varies by package.
+Fuse TV streams on major platforms like Sling TV, FuboTV, Philo, and DirecTV Stream—just depends on which package you've got.

 What’s Happening